ferpar/murat04/README.md

-# Scales and Axis
+# Animated Bar chart

-In this tutorial we build upon the previous exercise and learn the use of linearScales and Axis in D3.
+In this tutorial we extend the previous one about axis and create a colorized bar chart with animated change in dimensions, as well as colorization.

-Additionally a problem with selecting all paths including those of the axis is solved using class selectors.